TL;DR ⏩

 The best part is, HappyScribe comes with a free trial to get you started before you commit to a plan.

-Need extra precision for sensitive content?
-Opt for human-made transcripts and have expert linguists proofread your document for added peace of mind.
+And when you need extra precision for sensitive content, opt for human-made transcripts and have expert linguists proofread your document for added peace of mind.

 HappyScribe’s key features